Frequently asked questions

-Can I use the free add-ons with a trial version of Pianoteq?
+Can I use the free instruments with a trial version of Pianoteq?

 No, they only load in the full version, available to Pianoteq licence owners.

-Will all my add-ons that I purchased work in Pianoteq 4?
+Will all my instruments that I purchased work in Pianoteq 5?

-Will all my add-ons that I purchased for the Stage version work in the Standard version?
+Will all my instruments that I purchased for the Stage version work in the Standard or PRO versions?

-Yes, the add-ons work in all product versions.
+Yes, the instruments work in all product versions.